walmartlabs/concord-website/docs/plugins/kube.md

 - `${results}`, a list of results from all clusters.
 - `${result}`, the result from the first cluster.

-If the data returned from `kubectl` is JSON, it is converted to an object that can be used and manipulated in Concord.
+If the data returned from `kubectl` is using JSON as format, it is converted to an object automatically and the values can be used and manipulated in Concord.

 ## Parameters